 What is Play Set Restoration?

-At Teak Master, we understand how important it is to keep your children’s wood play sets clean, safe, and free from splinters.
-Our restoration process begins with a thorough surface cleaning to remove any dirt and strip away the previous finish.
+At Teak Master, we understand the importance of keeping your children’s wood play set clean, safe, and free from splinters.
+Our restoration process begins with a thorough cleaning of the entire surface.
+Our goal is to remove any dirt and grime that might have accumulated over time.
+We also want to strip away the previous finish applied to the wood.

 Play Sets Restoration Before & Afters

 After we complete the restoration process, it is important for you to protect your wood play set and keep up its nice appearance.
 After all, your play set is an investment that could increase the value of your property.
 Also, you will want your kids to play on it as much as possible.
 Below, we have put together some basic tips you can follow to help you maintain the equipment and make sure it’s always safe and ready for use.

 Seal the Wood